The Cowspiracy Farce

-Furthermore, he was not alone in the decision to remove the animals.
+Furthermore, Savory was not alone in the decision to eliminate the elephants.

-If viewers can be manipulated by the filmmakers into believing that Savory is an untrustworthy person, then they will never educate themselves about Holistic Management's extraordinary environmental successes replicated around the world.
+Simple.
+If viewers can be tricked by the film into believing that Savory is untrustworthy, then they will never educate themselves about Holistic Management's extraordinary environmental successes replicated around the world.

-The flip side of this tactic is that it would seem that Andersen and Kuhn must have found Savory's work to be incontrovertible.
-Why else would they not dare address it intellectually in their movie in any way?
+The filmmakers must have found the quality of Savory's environmental work to be incontrovertible.
+Why else would they not dare address it concretely in any way in their film?

-When Cowspiracy had its official opening, Allan Savory surprised everyone and stood up in the audience to publicly question their characterization of him in their film.
-He also met with Andersen and Kuhn later in private in an attempt to emphasize their common ground as environmentalists.
+When Cowspiracy had its official opening, Allan Savory surprised everyone by standing up in the audience and publicly questioning their characterization of him in their film.
+He also met with the filmmakers later in private in an attempt to emphasize their common ground as environmentalists.

 Unfortunately, despite re-editing their film a year later, Andersen and Kuhn failed to amend Cowspiracy to present a more accurate picture of Savory and the teachings of the Savory Institute.